The orchestra in the "Concerto for Trumpet and Orchestra n° 2" is extended with a seperate rhytm-section (saxophones, bass & drums).

 Part 2 is based upon Laurie Andersonīs "Example #22."
 After the trumpet opening with the coupletmelody of that song, a sound field is build by two simultane canons (the first by woodwinds,the second by a seperate stringquintet-group).
 After the build has been completed drums and bass join in a nice rocky rhytm and the soloist can happily improvise un top of that musical landscape.
 As a conlusion the refrain of Laurie Andersonīs "Example #22" in a joyeus coda.

-Part 3, the adagio, as homage opens with Beethovenīs adagio opening taken from his 9th symfony.
-As the adagio comes to an end, the orchestra immediately switches to part 4 (as downloads on this webpage part 3 & 4 are seperate pieces).
+Part 3, the adagio, as homage opens with Beethovenīs 9th symfony adagio.
+As it comes to an end, the orchestra immediately switches to part 4 (on this webpage part 3 & 4 are seperate pieces).

 In Part 4 the seperate rhytm-section plays "Kill the poor" (1980) by the American west-coast punkband "The Dead Kennedys."
 Meanwhile the orchestra repeats various fragments from part 1, 2 & 3, and at times joins the rhytm section.
 This part is the exuberant coda of an exuberant concerto!